Keyboard shortcuts

 Per-Thread Engine

-Create separate engines when you need thread-local state:
+Use when you genuinely need thread-local engine state:

 #![allow(unused)]